 In 2004, Joel collaborated with Gina Lieshman (Kamakaze Ground Crew fame) on a solo percussion score for California Shakespeare Theater's "All's Well that Ends Well."
 Joel remained visible on-stage (in a one-foot pit) for the entire performance.
 Joel employed Marimba Lumina (for it's versatility) along with a large percussion setup.
 It ran for a month outdoors.
 This was much like Joel's early career with Friend's Mime Theater's "Cream City Semi-Circus."

 Joel also performed solo with Nancy Karp + Dancers in the production of "Kristallnacht" at Theater Artaud.
 The score was Alvin Curran's composition "Crystal Psalms" (now on New Albion records).
 Joel performed from a part written by Alvin to supplement the recording and the visuals for a live effect.
 The part includes a few acts of demolition, a few involving glass, as well as accordion and shofar.
-Described by the German press.
+Click on this link to see review and as described by the German press.
 Joel also performed on-stage with Paul Dresher in the live accompaniment of Nancy Karp's piece, "Kalasam."

 He has also worked with with Paul Dresher as part of the ensemble that accompanied ODC/San Francisco's production of OutaWak. included a solo conductor section composed by Joel that featured Lightning in mirrored accompaniment with a dancer.